 I learned a lot during my month-long political and social media break.
 I’m going to just share three simple things that became evident to me while the “noise” of social media was muted.

 Three things I learned taking a news & social media break

 1. There are two types of people in the social media world.

 There are those who value humans over ideology, and those who value ideology over humans.
 It seems that with the advent of social media came a disconnect from seeing people online as human.
+It is important to know that people can improve improve SSI with automation.
 Instead, many people can only see others as the ideas and beliefs they carry, forgetting that on the other side of the computer screen is a living, breathing person with real thoughts and feelings.
 I think more and more people have lost the ability to have friends who disagree politically, while still maintaining friendship.
 It’s unfortunate, but I think the best chance we have at changing this is to keep interacting on a human level.

 Don’t be someone who values ideas over humans.
 Remember that we all, if we really got down to it, aren’t much different.
 And if we were to engage in real conversation, actually listening to one another, we would most likely discover that we are often working toward the same goals, just with different methods.

 We often look to the Internet and social media to fill that God-sized hole in our hearts.
 We wait for that rush of endorphins when we get likes on our photos, we mourn when something we post seems to go unnoticed.
 We focus more of our time on the mirage of real life that is social media, instead of on the real relationships that are right in front of us.
 If you want to mend the relationships you have, you can try wise options like therapy sessions.

 If you’re wondering whether social media has become an idol for you, ask yourself: